corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

 #### 8. Authorise the upgrade

-Now that new states and contracts are on the classpath for all the relevant nodes, the next step is for all node to run the
+Now that new states and contracts are on the classpath for all the relevant nodes, the nodes must all run the
                         `ContractUpgradeFlow.Authorise` flow.
 This flow takes a `StateAndRef` of the state to update as well as a reference to the new contract, which must implement the `UpgradedContract` interface.